The Best 50 Things to Do in Edinburgh

 The cafes where J.K.
 Rowling wrote the books of the famous wizard, one of the best known is The Elephant House and Nicholson’s Café, which is now called Spoon.

-She ended the saga at the Balmoral hotel; due to her fame, she couldn’t continue to write the novels in the cafes for long.
+She ended the saga at the Balmoral Hotel; due to her fame, she couldn’t continue to write the novels in the cafes for long.

 37. Holyrood Park